-• Payments that are genuinely and entirely for compensation for humiliation, loss of dignity, or injury to feelings under section 123(c)(i) of the Employment Relations Act 2000 are not "monetary remuneration" in terms of the definition in section OB 1 of the Income Tax Act 1994.
-Consequently, such payments do not form part of the gross income of the employee under section CH 3.
+Payments that are genuinely and entirely for compensation for humiliation, loss of dignity, or injury to feelings under section 123(1)(c)(i) of the Employment Relations Act 2000 are not income under section CE 1 of the Income Tax Act 2004.

-- Such compensation payments are not gross income under ordinary concepts under section CD 5. - There is consequently no liability under section NC 2 for employers or former employers to deduct PAYE from these payments.
+- Such compensation payments are not gross income under ordinary concepts under section CA 1(2). - There is consequently no liability under section NC 2 for employers or former employers to deduct PAYE from these payments.